Chloe Molloy: AFL Women's career

 Molloy was drafted by Collingwood with the club's first pick and the third selection overall in the 2017 AFL Women's draft.

 She made her league debut in round 1, 2018 in a match against Carlton at IKON Park.
 She played in a defensive role, gathered a game high 20 disposals and was named by AFL Media as one of Collingwood's best players in the eight-point loss.
 Molloy received a nomination or the 2018 AFL Women's Rising Star award for the performance.

 She ultimately won the AFL Women's Rising Star award with a perfect 50 votes, and placed second in the league's best and fairest.

 Molloy was the youngest player to also be selected in the 2018 AFLW All-Australian Team in the back pocket.

 A week-and-a-half later, she also won Collingwood's AFLW best and fairest award, as well as Best First Year Player award.

-Molloy was also named the AFLPA's inaugural AFLW Players’ Best First-Year Player Award in 2018.
+Molloy was also named the AFLPA's inaugural AFLW Players' Best First-Year Player Award in 2018.

 In May 2018, Molloy was re-signed by Collingwood for the 2019 season.

 In September of that year she suffered a serious Lisfranc injury to her right foot while playing with Collingwood's VFLW team, the recovery from which saw her ruled out for the entirety of the 2019 AFLW season.

 For the 2019 season Molloy took on a new role working alongside Collingwood list manager and performance analyst Jess Burger as an opposition analyst.
 She was also appointed part of the Collingwood AFLW leadership group ahead of the 2019 season.

 In April 2019, Molloy re-signed with Collingwood for the 2020 season.

 In March 2020, Molloy was selected by the AFL Players Association as captain of their inaugural 22under22 squad, as well as being selected for a 2017–19 retrospective 22under22 squad.

 Molloy kicked two goals in Collingwood's one-goal victory over Carlton in the opening game of the 2021 AFL Women's season, being named as one of the team's best on ground.
 Molloy was awarded with her second All-Australian blazer, named on the full forward position in the 2021 AFL Women's All-Australian team.

 It was revealed in May 2021 that although premiership contenders Melbourne, premiers Brisbane, and new expansion club St Kilda had made attempts to sign her at their respective clubs, she decided to stay at Collingwood on a two-year deal.

 In February 2023, it was revealed that Molloy will leave Collingwood in the new Priority signing period, joining Sydney on a five-year contract.

+In September 2024, Molloy sustained a season-ending ACL injury.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of the 2023 season.